-During the 10-week long curriculum, young adults ages 18 through 25 receive one-on-one career counseling to assist them in resume building, submitting job applications, and practicing interviewing skills and networking.
+During the 10-week long curriculum, adults receive one-on-one career counseling to assist them in resume building, submitting job applications, and practicing interviewing skills and networking.

 Meeting Mondays through Thursdays, participants also attend workshops to polish their levels of professionalism.
 Such sessions include cover letter and resume dos and don’ts, how to “dress for success,” which covers proper business attire versus weekend garb, and communication trainings, focusing on the importance of eye contact in an interview, proper email and phone etiquette, and maintaining a professional online presence.

-If you, a family member, or a friend is between the ages of 18 and 25 and seeking employment, looking to start your dream career, need help preparing for college, or figuring out what your next step in life could be, this program is for you!
-We are currently accepting new participants for the RISE Initiative’s spring cohort.
+If you, a family member, or a friend is over the age of 18 and seeking employment, looking to start your dream career, need help preparing for college, or figuring out what your next step in life could be, this program is for you!

 For more information, contact Tamika Holder, program coordinator, at 215.351.1443 or email@example.com.